-In spite of what you might have assumed from claims made in mainstream advertisements and the thousands of diet and exercise plans on the market, losing weight doesn’t require a significant financial investment.
-Take it from someone who experienced successful weight loss and weight management as a broke teenager raised in a broke family in Englewood on Chicago’s South Side.
+In spite of what you might have assumed from claims made in mainstream advertisements and the thousands of weight loss plans on the market, losing weight doesn’t require a significant financial investment.
+Take it from someone who successfully lost weight as a broke teenager raised in a broke family in the poverty-stricken community of Englewood on Chicago’s South Side.

-My 65-pound weight loss was achieved with an old 10-speed bike, small dumbbells for weight lifting, 4 limbs, home cooked meals courtesy of my mama, a little portion control, and a whole lot of dedication.
+My 65-pound weight loss was achieved with an old 10-speed bike, a set of handheld dumbbells for weight lifting, 4 limbs, home-cooked meals courtesy of my mama, a little portion control, and a whole lot of dedication.

 Truth is, any plan that involves strategic modifications in your diet WILL lead to weight loss.
 Weight loss is a simple result of continuously creating calorie deficits over a given period of time.
 So long as your diet supports repeated calorie deficits, weight loss will inevitably occur—Even in the absence of exercise.